ekfchan/BNG-FragileSiteRepair/README.md

 --wobble <basepairs> : Maximum number of basepairs to allow the fragile site to vary.
 Default: 30000 --seq <basepairs> : Number of basepairs of reference sequence +/- predicted fragile site to output into BED file.
 Default: OFF
 --optArgs <optArguments.xml> : optArguments.xml to use for alignment.
 Default: ~/scripts/optArguments_human.xml
 --endoutlier <pvalue> : endoutlier penalty for single molecule alignments (see RefAligner -help for more info).
-Default: 1e-3
+Default: 0 --minRatio <ratio> : minimum ratio of single molecule alignments that must end at genome maps ends to be classified as a potential fragile site.
+Requires --alignmolDir.
+Default: 0.90

 --n <CPU cores> : Maximum number of CPU cores/threads to use.
 Default: nproc --j <number jobs> : Maximum number of parallel jobs.
 Default: nproc/6